atomdog/oslo/README.md

 # oslo
 The oslo project is an effort to produce an esoteric open source virtual assistant framework that is:

 - meant to be hacked on
 - diverse in functionality
 - privacy concious
-- a stepping stone for creating more sophisticated agents Please keep in mind as of right now
+- a stepping stone for creating more sophisticated agents

 ## Getting things running
 - the required models can be found [here](https://mega.nz/folder/KegjSQAC#Xs4SzflsKlT5jeXkuvB06Q)
 - the [wiki](https://github.com/atomdog/oslo/wiki/Spinning-things-up) guide on getting started